dengking/programming-language/docs/C-family/Common/Expression/Order-of-evaluation/C++Order-of-evaluation/index.md

 When calling a function (whether or not the function is inline, and whether or not explicit function call syntax is used), every value computation and side effect associated with any **argument expression**, or with the postfix expression designating the called function, is *sequenced before* execution of every expression or statement in the **body of the called function**.

+#### Assignment

+> NOTE: 显然，assignment是更加关注value的

+8)

+The side effect (modification of the left argument) of the built-in [assignment](https://en.cppreference.com/w/cpp/language/operator_assignment#Builtin_direct_assignment) operator and of all built-in [compound](https://en.cppreference.com/w/cpp/language/operator_assignment#Builtin_compound_assignment) assignment operators is *sequenced after* the value computation (but not the side effects) of both left and right arguments, and is *sequenced before* the value computation of the assignment expression (that is, before returning the reference to the modified object)

+> NOTE:
+>
+> 1、先计算left argument 和 right argument的value
+>
+> 2、对于assignment operator而言，它需要首先完成它的side effect(将value写入到memory)，然后再完成它的value computation

+#### Function call

 11) A function call that is not *sequenced before* or *sequenced after* another function call is *indeterminately sequenced* (the program must behave [as if](https://en.cppreference.com/w/cpp/language/as_if) the CPU instructions that constitute different function calls were not interleaved, even if the functions were inlined).